-- 1. Leveraging efforts to market and promote specialty crops (not a business but crops themselves). - 2.
-Assisting producers with research and development relevant to specialty crops. - 3.
+- 1. Leveraging efforts to market and promote specialty crops (not a business but crops themselves) with multiple project beneficiaries. - 2.
+Assisting producers with research and development relevant to specialty crops that will enhance the industry. - 3.
 Expanding availability and access to specialty crops; and - 4.
-Addressing local, regional, and national challenges confronting specialty crop producers.
+Addressing local, regional and national challenges confronting specialty crop producers.

-This Request for Application (RFP) invites applicants to apply for the upcoming 2023 Specialty Crop Block Grant Project.
+This Request for Application (RFP) invites applicants to apply for the upcoming 2024 Specialty Crop Block Grant Project.